Sources for Citizen Kane: Susan Alexander Kane

 The assumption that the character of Susan Alexander Kane was based on Marion Davies was a major reason Hearst tried to destroy Citizen Kane.
 Davies's nephew Charles Lederer insisted that Hearst and Davies never saw Citizen Kane, but condemned it based on the outrage expressed by trusted friends.
 Lederer believed that any implication that Davies was a failure and an alcoholic distressed Hearst more than any unfavorable references to himself.

 In his foreword to Davies's posthumously published autobiography, Welles drew a sharp distinction between his fictional creation and Davies: "That Susan was Kane's wife and Marion was Hearst's mistress is a difference more important than might be guessed in today's changed climate of opinion.
 The wife was a puppet and a prisoner; the mistress was never less than a princess. … The mistress was never one of Hearst's possessions: he was always her suitor, and she was the precious treasure of his heart for more than 30 years, until his last breath of life.
 Theirs is truly a love story.
 Love is not the subject of Citizen Kane."

-Welles called Davies "an extraordinary woman—nothing like the character Dorothy Comingore played in the movie."
+Welles called Davies "an extraordinary woman—nothing like the character Dorothy Comingore played in the movie", and told Peter Bogdanovich "I always thought [Hearst] was right to be upset about" the character's association with Davies.

 He cited Insull's building of the Chicago Opera House, and McCormick's lavish promotion of the opera career of his second wife, Ganna Walska, as direct influences on the screenplay.
 Contemporaries said Walska had a terrible voice; The New York Times headlines of the day read, "Ganna Walska Fails as Butterfly: Voice Deserts Her Again When She Essays Role of Puccini's Heroine" and "Mme.
 Walska Clings to Ambition to Sing".

 "According to her 1943 memoirs, Always Room at the Top, Walska had tried every sort of fashionable mumbo jumbo to conquer her nerves and salvage her voice," reported The New York Times in 1996.
 "Nothing worked.
 During a performance of Giordano's Fedora in Havana she veered so persistently off key that the audience pelted her with rotten vegetables.
 It was an event that Orson Welles remembered when he began concocting the character of the newspaper publisher's second wife for Citizen Kane."

 Lederer said that the script he read "didn't have any flavor of Marion and Hearst."
 Lederer noted that Davies drank and did jigsaw puzzles, but this behavior was exaggerated in the film to help define the characterization of Susan Alexander.

 Others thought to have inspired the character are film tycoon Jules Brulatour's second and third wives, Dorothy Gibson and Hope Hampton, both fleeting stars of the silent screen who later had marginal careers in opera.
 The interview with Susan Alexander Kane in the Atlantic City nightclub was based on a contemporary interview with Evelyn Nesbit Thaw in the run-down club where she was performing.

 Susan Alexander's last name was taken from Mankiewicz's secretary, Rita Alexander.